matthewbrookes/nexmark_timely_faster/README.md

-# nexmark_timely_faster
+# NEXMark benchmark for Timely with FASTER

-NEXMark benchmark for Timely with FASTER
+A lot of this implementation is derived from Moritz Hoffman's implementation in [Megaphone](https://github.com/strymon-system/megaphone)